Key Compliance and Security Considerations for the Energy Industry

 Implement Supervisory Control

 Microsoft 365 enables organizations to configure supervision policies which capture employee communications (based on configured conditions) and allow these to be reviewed by designated supervisors.
-Supervision policies can capture internal/external email and attachments, Microsoft Teams chat and channel communications, Skype for Business Online chat communications and attachments, along with communications through third-party services (such as Facebook or Dropbox).
+Supervision policies can capture internal/external email and attachments, Microsoft Teams chat and channel communications, Skype for Business Online chat communications and attachments, and communications through third-party services (such as Facebook or Dropbox).

-The comprehensive nature of communications that may be captured and reviewed within an organization, and the extensive conditions with which policies may be configured, allow Microsoft 365 Supervision Policies to help organizations comply with FERC energy market regulations.
-Supervision policies may be configured to review communications for individuals or groups.
+The comprehensive nature of communications that may be captured and reviewed within an organization and the extensive conditions with which policies may be configured allow Microsoft 365 Supervision Policies to help organizations comply with FERC energy market regulations.
+Supervision policies can be configured to review communications for individuals or groups.
 In addition, supervisors may be configured to be individuals or groups.
 Comprehensive conditions may be configured to capture communications based on inbound or outbound messages, domains, retention labels, keywords or phrases, keyword dictionaries, sensitive data types, attachments, message size, or attachment size.
 Reviewers are provided with a dashboard where they can review flagged communications, act on communications that potentially violate policies, or mark flagged items as resolved.
-They may also review the results of previous reviews and items that were have been resolved.
+They may also review the results of previous reviews and items that have been resolved.